 To reach Camp III, climbers must negotiate the Lhotse Face.
 Climbing a sheer wall of ice demands skill, strength and stamina.
-It is so steep and treacherous that many sherpas move directly from Camp II to Camp IV on the South Col, refusing to stay on the Lhotse Face.
+It is so steep and treacherous that many Sherpas move directly from Camp II to Camp IV on the South Col, refusing to stay on the Lhotse Face.

 Camp IV - 26,300 feet (8000 meters)

-As you’re leaving C4, it’s a little bit of a down slope with the uphill side to the left.
-There are typically snow on the ledges to walk down on, interspersed with rock, along with some fixed rope.
+As you’re leaving C4, it’s a little bit of a downslope with the uphill side to the left.
+There is typically snow on the ledges to walk down on, interspersed with rock, along with some fixed rope.
 The problem with the rope is that the anchors are bad, and there’s not much holding the rope and a fall could be serious.
-Fortunately it’s not too steep, but there is a ton of exposure and people are usually tired when walking down from camp.
-The rock is a little down sloping to the right as well, and with crampons on, it can be bit tricky with any kind of wind.
+Fortunately, it’s not too steep, but there is a ton of exposure and people are usually tired when walking down from camp.
+The rock is a little down sloping to the right as well, and with crampons on, it can be a bit tricky with any kind of wind.
 There’s a little short slope on reliable snow which leads to the top of the Geneva Spur, and the wind pressure gradient across the spur can increase there as you’re getting set up for the rappel.
-Wearing an oxygen mask here can create some footing issues during the rappel, because it’s impossible to see over the mask and down to the feet.
+Wearing an oxygen mask here can create some footing issues during the rappel because it’s impossible to see over the mask and down to the feet.
 For that reason, some people choose to leave Camp 4 without gas, as it’s easier to keep moving down the Spur when it’s important to see all the small rock steps and where the old feet are going.
 Navigating down through all of the spaghetti of fixed ropes is a bit of a challenge, especially with mush for brains at that point.
 One lands on some lower ledges, which aren’t so steep, where fixed ropes through here are solid.
 At this point, it’s just a matter of staying upright, and usually, the wind has died significantly after dropping off the Spur.
 The route turns hard to the left onto the snowfield that leads to the top of the Yellow Bands.

 Camp IV, which is at 26,300ft on the South Col, is typically the climbers' first overnight stay in the Death Zone.
 The Death Zone is above 26,000 feet.
 Though there is nothing magical about that altitude, it is at this altitude that most human bodies lose all ability to acclimate.
 Accordingly, the body slowly begins to deteriorate and die - thus, the name "Death Zone."
 The longer a climber stays at this altitude, the more likely illness (HACE - high altitude cerebral edema - or HAPE - high altitude pulmonary edema) or death will occur.
 Most climbers will use oxygen to climb and sleep at this altitude and above.
 Generally, Sherpas refuse to sleep on the Lhotse face and will travel to either Camp II or Camp IV.